Friday, June 15, 2018

 E for Ekaterina

-Odessa from the top of the Potemkin Stairs
+Odesa from the top of the Potemkin Stairs

 192, I counted

-The very much still-used Odessa Port
+The very much still-used Odesa Port

 From there it was a quite steep up-hill climb to Schevchenko park in which the stadium is situated.